imvan2/CarCar/README.md

 ## Get started / installation <a name="Get-started-/-installation"></a>

-To start using the application, you must have Docker and Python installed.
+To start using the application, you must have Docker installed.
 We recommend a computer with 16Gb of RAM or more.
 You will need a GitLab account to access the repo.

 1. Go to GitLab and fork the git repo.
 Once forked, copy the path to git clone.